pedroand6/Amino-acids-Counter/README.md

 # Amino Acids Counter

 ## Overview
-This project processes CSV files exported from a protein analyzer application.
+This project processes CSV files exported from the PEAKS software.
 The input CSV file should contain the following columns:

 - **Protein Accession**
 - **Start**